center-for-threat-informed-defense/security-stack-mappings/tools/README.md

                                   [--level {Technique,Sub-technique}]
                                   [--tag TAG]

+Query mapping data by various filters and return a table consisting of the following columns: Control Name, Mapping File Path, Technique/Sub-technique ID & Name, Score, Score comment.

+Requires the mapping database to be built using the rebuild_mappings command.

 optional arguments:
-  -h, --help            show this help message and exit --category {Protect,Detect,Respond}
+  -h, --help            show this help message and exit --mapping-db MAPPING_DB
+                        Path to the mapping.db file --category {Protect,Detect,Respond}
                         Filter by score category --attack-id ATTACK_ID